 Blood sugar problems like hypoglycemia/hyperglycemia, gastrointestinal issues, Heart disease, diabetes, weight gain, hormone problems are some of the most common problems related to the choices we make and the diet we consume.

 Diet is our foundation for good health, but it can also be the foundation for poor health.

 By assessing a 7-day food diary, we can not only understand how the foods you might be eating are contributing to your health problems, most importantly, we can create a roadmap that will start the process for healing.

-Whether you have specific health concerns or are simply ready to upgrade your wellness, nutrition lays the foundation keeping a 7-day food diary of what you eat can reveal some major loopholes in your goal for achieving wellness.
+Whether you have specific health concerns or are simply ready to upgrade your wellness, nutrition lays the foundation and keeping a 7-day food diary of what you eat, can reveal some major loopholes in your goal for achieving wellness.

 7 Day Food Diary